Xoheka/Xoheka/README.md

 - 👋 Hi, I’m @Xoheka
-- 🌱 I’m currently learning python and how it works
+- 🌱 I’m currently learning python and how IT world works

 - 📫 How to reach me xoheka@gmail.com

 <!---